anpur/reuse/README.md

 ## Cmdlets
 Here are cmdlets from `Reuse` module:

- - Invoke-ApplicationWithDefaults:  Invokes application replacing arguments with values from Hashtable or JSON file
+ - `Invoke-ApplicationWithDefaults` Invokes application replacing arguments with values from Hashtable or JSON file
- - Invoke-CmdletWithDefaults:  Invokes any cmdlet with arguments from Hashtable or JSON file
+ - `Invoke-CmdletWithDefaults` Invokes any cmdlet with arguments from Hashtable or JSON file
- - Set-DefaultsToTemplate:  Creates file replacing placeholders with values from Hashtable or JSON file
+ - `Set-DefaultsToTemplate` Creates file replacing placeholders with values from Hashtable or JSON file
- - Update-WithDefaults:  Replaces placeholders in string with values from Hashtable or JSON file
+ - `Update-WithDefaults` Replaces placeholders in string with values from Hashtable or JSON file

- Execute "Get-Help CMDLET-NAME -Full" to get detailed help about any particular cmdlet from this list.
+ Execute `Get-Help <CMDLET-NAME> -Full` to get detailed help about any particular cmdlet from this list.